 Microsoft Edge is one of the fastest web browsers around for Windows 10 and 11, starts in under 2 seconds, loads web pages faster, and is low on system resources as well.
-The latest Edge browser is based on the chromium source engine, so it behaves similarly to Chrome and brings new features such as sleep tabs, tab groups, and more that can help with productivity and efficiency.
-With regular updates edge browsers getting new features and improvements to compete with chrome and Firefox and provided a smooth and fast experience.
-But sometimes something bogs it down, few users report Microsoft edge running slow after Windows 10 update.
+The latest Edge browser is based on the Chromium source engine, so it behaves similarly to Chrome and brings new features such as sleep tabs, tab groups, and more that can help with productivity and efficiency.
+With regular updates edge browsers getting new features and improvements to compete with Chrome and Firefox and provide a smooth and fast experience.
+But sometimes something bogs it down, few users report Microsoft edge running slow after the Windows 10 update.
 The webpages are slow on loading and unresponsive, Sometimes it says cannot reach this page not connected to the internet.

 Edge Browser Running Extremely slow, when they try to access a webpage on Microsoft Edge it hangs down and creeps forward slowly.
 Also Images on web pages don’t load in a proper way.